 In order to raise NAD+ pools in the body, one can’t simply intake more NAD+.
 However, it is possible to consume more NAD+ precursors.
 Incorporating enough niacin in the diet is a good place to start, though this avenue has its own faults.
 Niacin and its derivatives (nicotinic acid, nicotinamide) have a short life cycle once administered and can potentially cause hepatotoxicity and flushing.[24,25] NMN is capable of circumventing these issues, making it a better alternative to increasing NAD+ levels.

 Both NMN and NR have shown superior pharmacokinetic and pharmacological characteristics when compared to other niacin derivatives.
-Both options have their advocates, but comparing them against each other is a fruitless exercise as of yet — while both have been shown to be beneficial in animal models, NMN has yet to be thoroughly studied in humans.
+Both options have their advocates, but comparing them against each other is a fruitless exercise as of yet — while both have been shown to be beneficial in animal models, NMN has yet to be thoroughly studied in humans, although the 2020s are bringing very promising new human-based research discussed in updates below.
 The reason why NMN is suggested as a powerful option to increase NAD+ is due to its advantage in conversion — NMN converts directly into NAD+, while NR must first convert into NMN.[1,5]

 An NMN transporter in the small intestine?